 Activating these Easter eggs involves being in a chat with someone else, no matter who they are.
 The idea behind each Easter egg is simple: each one can be used to send a fun animation to the person or group you’re chatting with at any moment.

 There are nearly twenty known Easter egg messages and commands hidden within Google Hangouts, and each one can be used to send a special message to your friends or family.
 We’ve gathered every Easter egg we’ve been able to find in the list below, so whether if you’re looking for something specific or just want to experiment with special tools and tricks, we’ve got some cool content for you here.

-Note that sometimes these Easter eggs may not work on a particular browser, so if you run into a problem, try a different Easter egg.
+Note though these are designed for the desktop site and not the app, that sometimes these Easter eggs may not work on a particular browser, so if you run into a problem, try a different Easter egg.

 - /ponystream: Ponystream is one of our favorite hidden Easter eggs because it’s so funny and seemingly random.
 It’s a command.
 Typing ‘/ponystream’ into the chatbox and sending it as a message will cause dozens of My Little Pony-lookalikes to run across the screen infinitely.
 To stop the ponies, type ‘/ponystream’ again.
 Alternatively, you can also type ‘/ponies,’ which will cause a single pony to run across your screen before ending.
 This is certainly the strangest Easter egg hidden in Google Hangouts, but it’s also one of our favorites.

 - /ponies If a stream of ponies is a bit much, you can type /ponies to make just want one pony to appear, and type /ponies again to make the pony disappear.

 - /wizard: Although a wizard won’t fly on your screen, the icons will create a neat wizard with a wand and stars.

 - /pitchforks: Looking to have a crowd of protesters running on your screen with torches and pitchforks?
 This is the easter egg for you.